iotaledger/susee-streams-poc/README.md

 ## About
-This project contains five test applications providing command line interfaces (CLI) to evaluate the iota streams functionality.
-Additionally the static library *streams-poc-lib* provides C bindings for the most relevant *Sensor* specific functionality for the SUSEE project.
+This project contains five test applications providing command line interfaces (CLI) to evaluate the iota streams functionality that is used in the SUSEE project.
+Additionally, the static library *streams-poc-lib* provides C bindings for the most relevant *Sensor* specific functionality for the SUSEE project.

 Following test applications are contained.
 For more details regarding the general usecase please see below in the